Out-of-the-way Verrado Golf Club rewards West Valley day-trippers

 "That's usually a club difference," a marshal advised a newcomer at No. 6.

-At Raven Verrado, everyone's willing to help.
+At Verrado, everyone's willing to help.
 Chances are, you'll need it.

-Raven Golf Club at Verrado is worth making a day of on your Phoenix-Scottsdale sojourn.
+Verrado Golf Club is worth making a day of on your Phoenix-Scottsdale sojourn.
 It's a contender for the Arizona top 10, perhaps less dramatic than Troon North or the Boulders but much less expensive too.

-In other words, Raven Verrado punishes with some panache.
+In other words, Verrado Golf Club punishes with some panache.
 The first par 5 you reach (No. 5), you'll look out on the wide open fairway and think what a nice benign par 5.
 Can you call a 588-yard par 5 benign?

 October 27, 2006